-Organizations such as the Environmental Protection Agency, the National Clearinghouse for Educational Facilities, and the Modular Building Institute offer checklists to encourage proactive planning for emergency scenarios like severe weather, fire, and the necessity of lockdown, and ongoing hazards like sick building syndrome, mold, and mildew.
+Organizations such as the Environmental Protection Agency and the Modular Building Institute offer checklists to encourage proactive planning for emergency scenarios like severe weather, fire, and the necessity of lockdown, and ongoing hazards like sick building syndrome, mold, and mildew.

 Actions you can take to mitigate hazardous situations ahead of time include:

 - Ensure a continual healthy air supply by locating air intakes away from standing water, exhaust, or other hazards.

 - Monitor HVAC systems to make sure your ventilation system is adequate and working properly.

 - Regularly check for water entry and immediately sanitize possible mold growth (Water entry and mold issues tend to be more prevalent in portable trailers than traditional site-built or precast concrete modular classrooms).